mtkyu/mtkyu.github.io/CropYieldPredictionMLonly.md

 ```

 # Conclusion
 This workflow helped us in preprocessing data, training multiple regression models, and selecting the best model for predicting crop yields.
+With the saved models, we went on to create an app where we can input year, average_rain_fall_mm_per_year, pesticides_tonnes, avg_temp, Area, Item, hg/ha_yield and output predicted yield based on those variables.

 ## Special Remarks
 This markdown page is a clean version of my original project.
 Here's my 'messier' version that led me create this clean version.